ucl-exoplanets/TauREx3_public/doc/source/user/inputfile.rst

     iso_temp=1500
     kappa_irr=0.05

-This also applies to fitting parameters, profiles provide ceertain fitting parameters and changing the model means that these parameters may not exist anymore.
+This also applies to fitting parameters, profiles provide certain fitting parameters and changing the model means that these parameters may not exist anymore.